japiirainen/jp-bet/README.md

 -   [ x] referer not working properly when signin in sometimes

+-   [ x] Render bets from user in account/betslist

 -   [ ] private route doesn't work when writing url for some reason, says tokens are null

--   [ ] referer not working properly when signin in sometimes
+-   [ ] maybe toast when logged out
--   [ ] Render bets from user in accont/betslist